Dwight Schrute: Family and childhood

-Dwight was shunned by his family from the age of four until his sixth birthday, for forgetting to save the excess oil from a can of tuna.
-He lost a grade school spelling bee to Raj Patel by misspelling the word "failure", in front of the entire school.
-In seventh grade, Dwight played the invented role of "Mutey the Mailman" in a production of Oklahoma!.
-He explains that there were not enough roles for all of the children, so they made up roles.
+In regards to aspects of his upbringing, Dwight mentions that he was not introduced to the concept of monotheism until he began a relationship with Angela, he believed that his mother was his father for the first five years of his life (he thought his wet nurse was his mother), and that in the Schrute family "the youngest child raises the others".

-Dwight lives in a nine-bedroom, one-bathroom farmhouse (with the single bathroom located under the porch, as revealed in "Office Olympics" on his family's 60 acre beet farm with his cousin Mose.
+Dwight lives in a nine-bedroom, one-bathroom farmhouse (with the single bathroom located under the porch), as revealed in "Office Olympics" on his family's 60 acre beet farm with his cousin Mose.
 The cousins sell beets to local stores, restaurants, and roadside beet stands.
 Dwight uses part of his farm to grow hemp.
-Dwight and Mose have also turned Schrute Farms into a ramshackle bed and breakfast, that was visited by Jim and Pam during "Money".
-The bed and breakfast has three theme rooms: America, Irrigation, and Nighttime.
-Schrute Farms was also to be the site of Andy and Angela's wedding before the two broke off their engagement.
-In "Garden Party", Andy throws a garden party at Schrute Farms to impress his father, and at the end of the episode, Robert California also discusses the possibility of holding his birthday party at the farm.
+Dwight and Mose have also turned Schrute Farms into a ramshackle bed and breakfast.

-According to one of Dwight's web logs on NBC.com's "Schrute-Space", he had an uncle, named Gunther, a goat farmer, who fled the Allied invasion of Germany and married a Finnish woman, with whom he had 17 children.
+Dwight is established as being Pennsylvania Dutch along with having more recent German heritage and family (meaning Dwight has German relatives who were not Pennsylvania Dutch, a North American ethnic group that mainly descend from German settlers), such as a German uncle named Gunther.
+According to one of Dwight's web logs on NBC.com's "Schrute-Space", Gunther, a goat farmer, who fled the Allied invasion of Germany and married a Finnish woman, with whom he had 17 children.
 He also had an Uncle Girt, who revealed that the Schrute family has an ongoing hatred of Harry S. Truman, because they were staunch supporters of Thomas Dewey.

-In another blog, he mentions a cousin named Heindl, who received numerous injuries and infections from an attack by a small dog.
+In another blog post, he mentions a cousin named Heindl, who has received numerous injuries and infections from an attack by a small dog.

+In a series of running gags, both sides of Dwight's family have been stated to be connected to the Nazi Party and other Nazi-adjacent groups.
+One of his grandfathers, "Grandpa Manheim", is stated by Dwight in a floating head interview to have been a former member of the Nazi Party who moved to Argentina after World War II.
+In the talking head, Dwight states this grandfather is 103 years old and mentions that when he attempted to visit his grandfather in Argentina, his travelling visa was protested by the Shoah Foundation, hinting at Grandpa Manheim's involvement in the Holocaust.
+Dwight's other grandfather is explained by Dwight to have been a member of the German American Bund in the Season 9 episode "Andy's Ancestry", where Dwight and the rest of Dunder Mifflin are pranked by Nellie about their ancestry.

+Dwight has two younger siblings named Jeb and Fannie and a nephew named Cameron, who is Fannie's son.
+Dwight has also mentioned having 65 (likely first) cousins.
+Aside from Mose, the only other one of Dwight's cousins to physically appear in the show is Zeke, who is Mose's brother.